nurclb/mywebapp/README.md

-# mywebapp
-A Friends-themed JavaScript login system with live clock, form toggling via keyboard, and dynamic class table with real-time interactivity.

 🎬 FRIENDS-themed Interactive Web App
 This project is a JavaScript-based login and data management web app created for lab assignments, infused with a cozy Friends sitcom theme.